 10. Mee rebus

 Literally meaning ‘boiled noodles’ in Malay, mee rebus is a popular staple dish in Malaysia, Indonesia and Singapore.
-Made with yellow egg noodles, spicy yet sweet creamy gravy, the local version is topped with a hard boiled egg, limes, green chillies, bean sprouts and fried firm tofu, with a sprinkling of fried shallots.
+Made with yellow egg noodles, spicy yet sweet creamy gravy (think curry), the local version is topped with a hard boiled egg, limes, green chillies, bean sprouts and fried firm tofu, with a sprinkling of fried shallots.
 Sometimes served with beef slices, this is our go-to meal for when we’re flat out broke.

 Commonly found in Indonesia, Malaysia and Singapore, Lontong actually refers to compressed rice cakes usually eaten in place of steamed rice.
 While it can be eaten with anything – like gado gado and rendang – the local term refers to these bite-sized rice cakes bathed in a spicy coconut vegetable stew, and topped with sambal and toasted dessicated coconut.